 Rings on Post - We have this one, but for now am using simple wooden rings (see below) because they are easier for her to take off and put back on.
 For now, she is just taking the rings off.

-Caterpillar Pull Toy - Dakota loves all animals, especially ones with wheels!
+Caterpillar Pull Toy - D loves all animals, especially ones with wheels!
 This one is more fun as she has started crawling around with it.

 Family Friends Photo Book - I got this idea from a Montessori classroom and it's so sweet.
 She loves seeing the faces of her family, and I love that she is getting familiar with extended family who live out of town.